in your browser.

 As of April 13, 2017 we removed one additional ad unit from potentially loading that used to be embedded in our calendar tool.

 As of April 25, 2017 we launched our

 .
 This is an alternative form of revenue for us which we find more appealing than standard ads as it tends to be more relevant to our audience and we have direct control over it.
-The two types you'll see around the site (outside of the Shop) are illustrated below.
-The banner version is not recurring and can be closed until the next deal is posted*.
+Outside of the shop, non-Premium users will see our Deal of the Day banner (example below).
+The banner can be closed indefinitely until the next deal is posted*.
 We're shooting for a new deal each day so, if you close it, no more than once a day.